"For many years, I thought it was my fate to be a prostitute. Now I realize this system wasn't made by God. It was made by man."A Badi Prostitute

 Victims of sex trafficking and slavery rarely find help within the criminal justice systems of Nepal and India.
 Courageous young girls testify against their traffickers under constant threat and fear.
 The red light areas of India are dangerous, lawless places ruled by mafia and gangs.
 And yet despite these seemingly insurmountable odds, there is a growing number of abolitionists and social advocates raising their voices and taking action to help end this brutal form of modern day slavery.

-Featuring rare footage from inside the brothels of India and exclusive interviews with survivors and those serving on the front lines, UNTOUCHABLE: CHILDREN OF GOD highlights stories of hope and the heroes risking their lives to rescue and protect these fallen angels.
+Featuring rare footage from inside the brothels of India and exclusive interviews with survivors and those serving on the front lines, UNTOUCHABLE: CHILDREN OF GOD highlights stories of hope and the heroes risking their lives to rescue and protect these forgotten angels.
 Look into the eyes of young survivors as they share their stories and you will be touched by the untouchables.

 We all have a responsibility to do something.
 Every day that we delay another girl dies.
 The situation is urgent, and this film spotlights ordinary people compelled to take extraordinary risks for the cause of freedom.